amitu/amitu.github.com/_posts/2012-08-19-why-hacker-news-sucks-off-late.md

 There are a lot of posts on hackernews about how the quality of hackernews is going down, because of the increasing difference between the votes on stories on the first page vs the ones that comes on subsequent pages.

-My theory: it is because of this incredibly "cheap" caching policyToday second page has become very hard to access and subsequent pages are nearly impossible to visit.
+My theory: it is because of this incredibly "cheap" caching policy second page has become very hard to access and subsequent pages are nearly impossible to visit.